Table of Contents

 Modern Impact on Tourism and Urban Economy

-Learn more about UNESCO’s listing: Historic Centre of Rome, the Properties of the Holy See and San Paolo Fuori le Mura.
+Explore more about the UNESCO designation here: Historic Centre of Rome, the Properties of the Holy See and San Paolo Fuori le Mura.

 Environmental and Cultural Impact